 Application Deadlines and Processes

 The recruiting process at times can seem overwhelming.
 With so much to think about and accomplish—from putting together your athletic profile to attending events and making sure the right coaches see you play—it’s easy to forget the fact that you actually have to apply to college.
 If you’re not organized and miss important deadlines, there’s no real safety net.
 It’s up to you to manage your time wisely so you can sign on the dotted line and begin your college athletic career.
+Learn about the benefits of recruiting services at NCSA.

 There are seven main parts to the application process: